 BoardSource Strategic Planning Toolkit BoardSource's new toolkit, Strategic Planning: Understanding the Process, includes 21 tools that guide boards through the strategic planning process and help define the right approach to planning for their nonprofit organization.
 Topics covered in the toolkit include: Improving board and organization readiness to engage in the strategic planning process, optimizing resources and personnel, and maintaining and nurturing a plan.
-For more information and to purchase go to:Strategic Planning: Understanding the Process
+For more information and to purchase, visit the BoardSource Product website.

 BoardSource Toolkits BoardSource's popular downloadable toolkits feature advice and practical tips from their library of nonprofit governance materials.
 Featured Toolkit topics include: Recruiting a Stronger Board, Effective Orientation of New Board Members, Assessing and Supporting the Chief Executive, Fundraising, and Surviving the Financial Crisis.
 All Toolkits are $25 for Boardsource members or $38 for nonmembers.
-For more information on these and other Toolkits and to purchase go to: Downloadable E-Toolkits
+For more information on these and other Toolkits and to purchase, please visit the BoardSource Downloadable E-Toolkits webpage.

 Coaching and Philanthropy Project a CompassPoint Nonprofit Services program, was created to assess and advance coaching as a strategy for building effective nonprofit organizations.
 To consolidate and share knowledge about coaching, the project has created easy-access materials, including action guides for grantmakers, nonprofits, and coaches as well as an online toolkit that includes FAQs, tools, case studies, and reports to help inform nonprofit and grantmaking decision-making about coaching.
 To access these materials, go to: Coaching and Philanthropy Project.